Looking for the Best Flagship Smartphones in Nepal? Check out our curated list here.

 6. iPhone 17

 And at number six on our list of best smartphones in Nepal is the new iPhone 17.
-The good news this time is that Apple has finally blessed its base iPhone with a bunch of important upgrades this year.
-Including a 120Hz display, twice as much base storage from 128GB to 256GB, and also a capable 48MP dual camera setup.
+The good news this time is that Apple has finally blessed its base iPhone with a bunch of important upgrades.
+Including a 120Hz display, 256GB of base storage, and a capable 48MP dual camera setup.

-Here, the iPhone 17's compact design feels premium, with aluminum frames, glass, and the new Ceramic Shield 2 Glass that resists scratches remarkably well.
+The iPhone 17’s compact design feels just as premium with aluminum frames, while its new Ceramic Shield 2 glass is seriously impressive against scratches.

-Its battery comfortably lasts a full day too, while fast 40W wired and 25W MagSafe wireless charging keep the phone ready quickly.
+Its battery comfortably lasts a full day, though.
+While fast 40W wired and 25W MagSafe wireless charging keep the phone ready quickly.

-Like I said before, the cameras also see a nice upgrade this year.
+And as I said before, the cameras also see a nice upgrade this year.
 You now get a 48MP main sensor, a 48MP ultra-wide lens, and an 18MP front camera with a wider field of view.
 With all this, the iPhone 17 produces detailed, color-accurate shots and works well for selfies, vlogs, and social media content.
-Low-light performance shows better clarity and reduced noise, and video recording still remains one of the best, just behind the Pro Max, supporting 4K at 60 fps on both front and rear cameras.
+Low-light performance shows better clarity and reduced noise, and video recording still remains one of the best in the business.
+Just behind Apple’s “Pro” iPhones.

 iPhone 17 Specifications: